TheMonk2121/ai-dev-tasks/400_guides/400_comprehensive-coding-best-practices.md

 - Referencing actual production-ready systems in examples
 - Using real file paths and commands from your codebase
 - Providing practical workflows that work with your existing tools
+- Integrating with Scribe system for automatic context capture and summarization
+- Supporting memory rehydration with Scribe-generated insights

 ## 📈 Monitoring and Improvement